Neural Network Acceptability Judgments: Experiments

-The real/fake model architecture is shown in Figure \ref{real/fake}.
-A deep bidirectional LSTM reads a sequence of word embeddings.
-Then, following \newcite{conneau-17}, the forward and backward hidden states for each time step are concatenated, and max-pooling over the sequence gives a sentence embedding.
-This is passed through a sigmoid output layer giving a scalar representing the probability that the sentence is real.
+Our real/fake classifiers and acceptability classifiers use an architecture we refer to as a \newterm{pooling classifier} which is based on \newcite{conneau2017supervised}.
+As illustrated in Figure \ref{real/fake}, the pooling classifier consists of two parts: (i) a sentence encoder which reduces variable-length sequences of tokens into fixed-length \newterm{sentence embeddings}, and (ii) a lightweight classifier which outputs a classification based on the sentence embedding.
+In the sentence encoder, a deep bidirectional LSTM reads a sequence of word embeddings; then the forward and backward hidden states for each time step are concatenated, and max-pooling over the sequence gives a sentence embedding.
+In the classifier, the sentence embedding is passed through a sigmoid output layer (optionally preceded by a single hidden layer) giving a scalar representing the probability of a positive classification (either the sentence is real or acceptable, depending on the task).